 If you’re passionate about the fashion industry and want to try your hand at selling your own clothes, a clothing line can be a great way to express your artistry.
-But to make money from that art, you’ll need business savvy in addition to your existing passion.
+But to make money from that art, you’ll need business savvy in addition to your creative passion.
+Here’s your step-by-step guide on how to start a clothing line from scratch.

-The first step to starting a clothing line is zeroing in on your target market.
-To do this, first take some time to think about your vision for your new clothing line.
+The first step to starting a clothing brand is zeroing in on your target market, or your ideal customer for your clothing line.
+Start by taking some time to think about your vision for your future brand.
 Ask yourself questions like:

 • What type of clothes do you want to make?